Quantum Computation with Coherent Spin States and the Close Hadamard Problem: Introduction

-In Sec.\ III, we introduce the spin-system model.
-We discuss the preparation of coherent spin states and how to use Q-functions for spin systems, parameterized by the spherical angles, as a visualization aid.
-We introduce the concept of spin squeezing and show how squeezing changes the amplitude distribution of the individual spin states.
-We show, that for a particular coherent spin state, the limiting squeezed state is asymptotically approximated by a symmetric superposition of two discrete states with constant error independent of the size of the Hilbert space.
-We use this superposition as the algorithm input state.
+The tolerance of errors in this case is a direct result of error cancellation that results from this combination.
+We further demonstrate that this pairing between operators and the codewords offers the promise of discovery of new problems by giving a sketch of another problem that can be efficiently solved in this way.
+We conclude that the continuously-parameterized representation of quantum dynamical systems having a finite-dimensional Hilbert space gives us a model of quantum computation that is suitable for certain types of problems and is worthy of further exploration.

-In Sec.\ IV, we demonstrate that our quantum algorithm efficiently solves the \emph{restricted} close Hadamard problem with certainty in a single oracle query and also solves the \emph{unrestricted} close Hadamard problem with arbitrarily small error in a constant number of queries.
-We also show that any known classical algorithm requires~$\Omega(n)$ queries.
-In the restricted case in particular, this speed-up is the result of the cancellation of bit errors of certain patterns and results from using a superposition of two states as algorithm input.
+Our paper is presented as follows.
+In Sec.\ II, we give formal definitions of oracle decision problems and of the unrestricted and the restricted versions of the close Hadamard problem.
+In Sec.\ III, we introduce the spin system model and spin squeezing~\cite{KU93}.
+We show that for a particular coherent spin state, the limiting squeezed state is asymptotically approximated by a symmetric superposition of two discrete states with constant error independent of the size of the Hilbert space.

-In Sec.\ V, we discuss generalization of the computational model by showing that if the Hadamard operation is replaced by the discrete Fourier transformation, the oracle decision problem changes and is related to what can be thought of as fractional bits.
-We conclude in Sec.\ VI that this model of quantum computation can be used to inspire the efficient solution of additional problems. \\
+In Sec.\ IV, we prove that our algorithm solves the close Hadamard problem with arbitrarily small error probability in a constant number of oracle queries independent of the size of the problem.
+In Sec.\ V, we discuss generalization of the computational model by showing that if the Hadamard operator is replaced by the discrete Fourier transformation, the oracle decision problem changes.
+We conclude in Sec.\ VI.